 The program in audiology at the Texas Tech University Health Sciences Center, which is accredited by the American Speech-Language-Hearing Association (ASHA), offers comprehensive academic, research, and clinical experience in a wide variety of settings.
 A unique feature of the TTUHSC program is the diversity of the clinical and research experiences available.
 Students obtain clinical and/or research experience at: the TTUHSC Speech and Hearing Clinic, several community-based clinics, public school programs, local private practices, and other medical, rehabilitative, and educational facilities outside the Lubbock community.
-The Program also houses the Center for Functional Brain Mapping and Cortical Studies.
-The Center employs both electrophysiological and imaging methods to measure how the brain responds to sensory information.
 In these settings, students have the opportunity to explore state-of-the-art technology, instrumentation, and assessment/treatment procedures in audiology and communication sciences.

-The department also sponsors a chapter of the National Association of Future Doctors of Audiology (NAFDA).
+The department also sponsors a chapter of the Student Academy of Audiology (SAA).
 This national audiology student group sponsors several fund-raising events and a large regional conference that attracts professionals from throughout the Southwest.
 During these times, local and nationally recognized speakers spend individual time with the students discussing current clinical and research interests.